How to improve the Click-through-rate and pass the spam filter in your Email Marketing campaign?

 - Include the number

-- Keep the right length: the best practice suggests keeping your subject line within 17-24 characters long to boost the open rate.
+- Keep the right length: the best practice suggests keeping your subject line 17-24 characters long to boost the open rate.

 Here are some words you can incorporate/exclude into the subject lines to increase the open rate: